davidbrewer/xmonad-ubuntu-conf/README.md

 xmonad-ubuntu-conf
 ==================

 My xmonad config for Ubuntu 12.04, including package list, config files, and instructions.
+If you're on a different Ubuntu LTS release, take a look at the different branches available to see if there is one for you.
+The master branch is typically for the newest LTS.

 Overview
 --------